Tutorial: Visualize and analyze events from Azure Digital Twins by using Time Series Insights

 Enter a Name for your Time Series Insights instance, and then select your Subscription.
 Select the Resource group that you used for your Digital Twins instance, and your Location.
 Select Next: Event Source button or the Event Source tab.

-In the Event Source tab, enter a Name, select Event Hub as the Source type, and make sure the other values are selected correctly.
+In the Event Source tab, enter a Name, select Event Hub as the Source type, and make sure the other values are selected correctly to reference the event hub you created.
 Select ManageSend for Event Hub access policy name, and then select the consumer group that you created in the previous section for Event Hub consumer group.
 Select Review + create.

 In the Review + Create pane, review the information you entered, and select Create.